-We compute the cross-sectional average of the propensity to spend for each of the nine periods following the shock; Figure 1 plots the three resulting iMPX.
-Recall that each individual reports the iMPX for each of the three prize values, and that the amounts reported are standardized by the lottery win.
-Figure 1 shows high propensity to spend in the first year for the $\notin$ 1,000 prize (77%), intermediate spending for the $\notin$ 10,000 prize (50%), and lower spending for the $\notin$ 50,000 prize (35%).
+In Figure 1 we plot the cross-sectional average of the marginal propensity to spend for each of the nine periods following the shocks.
+The consumption amounts reported are standardized by the lottery win.
+Figure 1 shows high propensity to spend in the first year for the \in 1,000 prize (77%), intermediate spending for the \in 10,000 prize (50%), and lower spending for the \in 50,000 prize (35%).
+The spending horizon spans the entire range of the periods presented to the respondents.